 Loss-reserve leverage of four times surplus is 50% higher than companies of a similar size and mix of business.
 The company's loss reserves have an indicated overall deficiency of 14%, which is impacted heavily by its other liability business that has experienced considerable emergence of environmental and asbestos claims in its pre-1984 reserves.
+This net reserve deficiency also implies that ceded unpaid reserves are understated and generates an increase to recoverables on the credit risk page.
 The company's overall reserve deficiency, however, is more than offset by the buildup of substantial economic value within its long-tail reserves.
-Further, the company's overall reserve capital charge has been tempered considerably, reflecting significant adjustments made for its substantial, loss-sensitive nationalaccount business.
-The company's capital requirements for premium are much less than those of its peers because its comparable premium leverage of 1.5 times surplus is tempered by its substantial block of less-risky losssensitive business.
+Further, the company's overall reserve capital charge has been tempered considerably, reflecting significant adjustments made for its substantial, loss-sensitive national account business.
+The company's capital requirements for premium are much less than those of its peers because its comparable premium leverage of 1.5 times surplus is tempered by its substantial block of lessrisky loss-sensitive business.